Nmbrs/tf-modules/azure/redis_cache/README.md

 The module always provisions a private endpoint for the Redis cache (`redisCache` subresource).
 Every caller must supply `private_endpoint_settings` with the subnet ID where the PEP NIC lands and the resource ID of the `privatelink.redis.cache.windows.net` DNS zone. `public_network_access_enabled` defaults to `false` (PEP-only posture); set it to `true` only when public reachability is genuinely needed alongside the private endpoint.

+`sequence_number` is optional and intended only for power-user scenarios where multiple Redis caches share the same workload/env/region (e.g., sharding).
+Omit it for the common single-instance case.
+When supplied, it is appended to the resource name as a zero-padded `-NNN` suffix.

 ### Basic Redis Cache (Minimal Configuration)

 This example shows the minimum required configuration for a Basic Redis cache.